Wildcat's Revenge

+Wildcat closed for a major refurbishment in July 2022.
+Rocky Mountain Construction (RMC) was hired to convert the ride into a hybrid coaster, a wooden support structure with a steel track featuring RMC's I-Box track technology.
+It reopened as Wildcat's Revenge on June 2, 2023.
+The renovated coaster added four inversions and additional track length to the previous layout, as well as increased the height, drop, and maximum speed.

 History

 Original development

 In June 1995, the Hershey Entertainment and Resorts Company announced that it would build "The Wildcat", a wooden roller coaster at Hersheypark in Hershey, Pennsylvania, over the following year.
 The ride would be named after The Wild Cat, Hersheypark's first roller coaster, which operated from 1923 to 1945.
 The coaster was intended as the main attraction in Midway America, an area in Hersheypark themed to classic American attractions; construction of the themed area had begun the prior month.
 Wildcat was the first coaster constructed by Pennsylvania firm Great Coasters International (GCI).
 The 2 acre plot on which the ride was built had previously been used for parking.

 The roller coaster was designed by Mike Boodley and Clair Hain Jr.; both men had cofounded GCI.
 The company started constructing Wildcat in August 1995.
 The roller coaster's trains were manufactured by Philadelphia Toboggan Coasters (PTC) between September 1995 and February 1996.
 Work on the ride was complicated by the North American blizzard of 1996, during which workers reportedly "had to dig out wood from snow".
 It was originally expected to open on May 11, 1996, along with an "inauguration celebration".
 Wildcat was planned to be part of "Physics Day" on May 17, where it would be used to demonstrate gravitational pulls.
 Wildcat cost $5.6 million to construct.
 The ride was constructed with 514000 board feet of Southern yellow pine.

 Wildcat ultimately opened to the media on May 23, 1996, and to the public on May 26, 1996.
 The ride's opening was accompanied by a one-hour-long television special called Wild Rides, which aired on the Discovery Channel on May 26, 1996.
 The original PTC trains were replaced in 2007 with 12-car Millennium Flyer trains manufactured by GCI.